obsidiandynamics/goneli/README.md

     <tr valign="top">
       <td><code>Name</code></td>
       <td>A string in the form <code>{hostname}_{pid}_{time}</code>, where <code>{hostname}</code> is the result of invoking <code>os.Hostname()</code>, <code>{pid}</code> is the process ID, and <code>{time}</code> is the UNIX epoch time, in seconds.</td>
-      <td>A name for this instance.
+      <td>The symbolic name of this instance.
 This field is informational only, accompanying all log messages.</td>
     </tr>
     <tr valign="top">
       <td><code>MinPollInterval</code></td>
       <td>100 ms</td>
       <td>The lower bound on the poll interval, preventing the over-polling of Kafka on successive <code>Pulse()</code> invocations.
-Assuming <code>Pulse()</code> is called repeatedly by the application, NELI may poll Kafka at a longer interval than <code>MinPollInterval</code>, but not at a shorter interval.
-(Regular polling of Kafka is necessary to prove the liveness of the client and maintain internal partition assignment, but polling excessively is counterproductive.)</td>
+Assuming <code>Pulse()</code> is called repeatedly by the application, NELI may poll Kafka at a longer interval than <code>MinPollInterval</code>.
+(Regular polling is necessary to prove client's liveness and maintain internal partition assignment, but polling excessively is counterproductive.)</td>
     </tr>
     <tr valign="top">
       <td><code>HeartbeatTimeout</code></td>
       <td>5 s</td>
       <td>The period that a leader will maintain its status, not having received a heartbeat message on the leader topic.
-After the timeout elapses, the leader will voluntarily yield its status, signalling a <code>LeaderFenced</code> event to the application.</td>
+After the timeout elapses, the leader will assume a network partition and will voluntarily yield its status, signalling a <code>LeaderFenced</code> event to the application.</td>
     </tr>
   </tbody>
 </table>